Bjorn-is-my-name/HeadBonk/README.md

 the hitboxes on the menu screen are on because i was debugging

+when playing from the jar file, data wont be saved. data will only be saved when running the game from the terminal or an IDE.

 i sadly dont remember where i got the sprites from because 70% of it was downloaded from some website so credits to whoever drew the sprites